 Required courses in general music include ear training, music theory and harmony, choral conducting, choral singing, and piano.
 Students may be exempted from some of these courses on the basis of a proficiency examination and the permission of the instructor.

-Fifth-year cantorial students will enroll in two seminars as a part of their professional skills training: a fall-semester course with the director, and a yearlong joint seminar with their fellow senior rabbinical students.
+Fifth-year cantorial students will enroll in two seminars as part of their professional skills training: a fall-semester course with the director, and a yearlong joint seminar with their fellow senior rabbinical students.

 Students are required to attend the weekly H. L. Miller Cantorial School Minyan and Mifgash.